thoun/kingoftokyo/README.md

 Make sure ftp-sync.json and node_modules are in .gitignore

 # TODO
-Stack notifications for dice + card effects to make them the right order Add option to leave tokyo as soon as possible add animation for smashes even if no smash dice (poison quills) add stats
+Add option to leave tokyo as soon as possible add animation for smashes even if no smash dice (poison quills) add stats